afsakar/filament-translatable-pro-docs/README.md

 * `actions`: An array of actions to be added to the component.
 * `exclude`: An array of fields to be excluded from the component.
 * `onlyMainLocaleRequired`: Make only main locale required if component has required attribute.
-If force is true, make all components required for main locale.
+If force is true, make all components required for main locale. (defaults: condition: true, force: false)
 * `onlyFlag`: Show only flag in the tab.
 * `tabPosition`: Tab position. `start`, `center`, `end`.
 Default is `end`.
 * `showTabs`: Show tabs.
 Default is `true`.